Climbing the Mountain: Building God’s House According to His Higher Ways and Dimensions.

 Have you ever stood at the base of a towering mountain, eyes lifted to its peak that seems to pierce the very heavens?
 Mountains are majestic symbols of beauty and elevation—high places where earth meets heaven and lives are transformed.
 Yet Scripture shows these same heights can also be dangerous, where pride, idolatry, and temptation lurk like a serpent.
-What if God is calling you to that ascent today—not to build your own kingdom
+What if God is calling you to that ascent today—not to build your own kingdom, but to obey His call and construct His house according to His perfect pattern?

 “…that you may be filled to the measure of all the fullness of God.”
 (Ephesians 3:19 NIV)